Skip to main content

 After correcting type names:

-1. Save the domain model configuration
+1. Save the data model configuration

 2. Check that the connection status returns to Active